 In the beginning, I felt like I landed somewhere in the middle of the meeting-your-birth-mom experience.
 Drugs, alcohol and mental illness had stolen any chance for a relationship, but at least she hadn’t sold me.
 And she didn’t tell me to get lost when I showed up out of nowhere on that Memorial Day weekend with four of my closest friends, over 8 years ago now.
 But as time has passed, I don’t think I’m in the middle anymore.
 I think I’m one of the lucky ones.
 Not because the facts changed and my story became perfect.
 But because it didn’t—and I figured out how to stop needing it to be perfect to find the joy and purpose that had been waiting for me all along.
 And because almost every day now, I sit in awe of the miracles and the magic that led me to the exact time and place, with the exact people I was supposed to be with, to open the door to the family I’ve always belonged to, and begin the life I was truly meant for.

 Even from my earliest memories, I knew I was adopted, but I don’t remember knowing I could have an independent thought or emotion about it.
 Looking back (from my own, limited perspective) it’s as if the Baby Brokers of the 50’s, 60’s and 70’s gave everyone in The Triad a script that none of us knew to question.
 Birth Moms were to expected to schlep away quietly in their bad-girl shame, have their babies, and then curtsy dutifully back into their old lives as if they hadn’t just sacrificed their bodies to grow a tiny human.
 Adoptive Parents were encouraged to take their new lump of pristine flesh and mold it and make it into thine own family image—in spite of that pesky little intruder called DNA.
 Nothing a good beating couldn’t get rid of anyway.
-Adoptees were to supposed to sit like pretty little dolls in their matching dresses, with colorful yarnies that held fat pigtails in a perfectly sympetrical loop, and repeat “I’m a very lucky girl!” with a grateful smile when the string on their back was pulled.
+Adoptees were to supposed to sit like pretty little dolls in their matching dresses, with colorful yarnies that held fat pigtails in a perfectly sympetrical loop, and repeat “I’m a very lucky girl!” with a grateful smile every time the string on their back was pulled.

 In many ways, I was “a very lucky girl”.
 And in many ways, I am also grateful.
 I had toys and dresses and dogs and trips to Disneyland and never wanted physically for a thing.
 But I also lived with the looming suspicion that I was terminally out of place.
 Like being piece 10,001 in a 10,000 piece puzzle: Not meant for that box.
 Not the right size or shape.
-But since the alternative was the trash can, I never stopped trying to shove myself in anyway.
+But since the alternative was the garbage, I never stopped trying to shove myself in anyway.
 Until one day I did stop trying.
 Which is how I ended up where I am today.
 Even now, I find that deep sense of loneliness is easier to identify in books and movies than it’s ever been to put into words.
 Like when George Clooney floats off alone into the vastness of space in Gravity.
 Or in that Dr Sues Book “Are You My Mother” where the lost bird can’t find his mom.
 I still hate that book to this day.
 Before opening it when I was little, I’d shelter somewhere safe—usually under a chair in the corner, on a shag carpet that was olive green, I think.
 Even though I knew that Baby Bird would find his mom, watching him get rejected, page after page (“I am not your mother, I am a dog.”
 Of course the cat didn’t bother to answer) still made my insides shake like they were going to fall out.
 The part I dreaded the most came at the very end of the book when the rusty old backhoe picked him up dropped him safely back into his nest.
-In that moment I always knew there was no loud Snort coming to solve the mystery and show me where my mother was.
+In that moment I always knew there was no loud Snort coming to solve the mystery and take me home to my mom.

 “I have a mother” said the baby bird.
 “I know I do.
 I will find her.
 I will.
 I WILL!”